 Paragraph taken from

-While originally developed for open style events the approach is valid for all forms of presentations, training, business pitches and staff communications.
+While originally developed for open style events, the approach is valid for all forms of presentations, training, business pitches and staff communications.

-While this approach does require considerable discipline and some practice (yes a good presentation does need a run through or two first!) it is a freeing and powerful approach to presentations in a multimedia age.
+While this way does require considerable discipline and some practice (yes a good presentation does need a run through or two first!) it is a freeing and powerful approach to presentations in a multimedia age.
 It encourages presenters to break out of the PowerPoint template.

 Practical applications of Pecha Kucha?

 If nothing else, Pecha Kucha is good training and good practice for anyone involved in delivering to others.

 Everyone should try Pecha Kucha at some time or another.
 It’s a good exercise for getting your story down even if you do not use the method exactly for your live talk in your work.

 Unless attending a Pecha Kucha Night it does not matter whether or not you can implement the Pecha Kucha “20×20 6:40” method exactly in your own organization.
 The spirit behind it and the concept of “restrictions as liberators” can be applied to most any presentation situation.